 In my teaching, I have two major goals:

 1) To challenge students to think critically about the world and in doing so, to develop analytical skills through the incorporation of multiples lines of evidence

 2) To communicate the relevance and importance of anthropological research to the modern world.

 My classes typically consists of a combination of lectures, class discussions, and methods and data-based activities.
-I have taught at all undergraduate levels at the University of Oregon, and archaeobotany at the undergraduate and graduate levels at Stanford University.
-I also teach online for Stanford Continuing Studies, and I teach biological anthropology at Santa Rosa Junior College.
+Previously, I have taught at all undergraduate levels at the University of Oregon and Valdosta State University, archaeobotany at the undergraduate and graduate levels at Stanford University, and introductory anthropology classes at Santa Rosa Junior College and American River College.